 The Pitzer College Dean of Students Loan Library makes it possible for students enrolled at Pitzer College to borrow course-related texts for a full semester.
 A list of available texts can be found here.
-Please note the library may not have texts available for all Pitzer courses, and the list might not include books recently loaned out for the current semester.
+Please note the library may not have texts available for all 5C courses, and the list might not include books recently loaned out.

-For more information on checking-out or donating texts, please contact the Office of Student Affairs at 909-621-8241 or stop by Scott Hall 120 during normal office hours Monday – Friday 8:00am – 5:00pm.
-In order to check-out a text, you will be required to sign a Textbook Loan Contract which includes the Terms and Conditions outlined below.
+For more information on checking-out or donating texts, please contact the Office of Student Affairs at 909-621-8241 or stop by Scott Hall 120 during normal office hours Monday – Friday 8 a.m. – 5 p.m.
+In order to check out a text, you will be required to sign a Textbook Loan Contract which includes the Terms and Conditions outlined below.
 Brought to you by the Office of Student Affairs and the Office of Advancement.

 Terms and Conditions